 Author: Melissa S. Burdorf, JD, XpertHR Legal Editor

-Updated to include information on the forthcoming amendments expanding protections for jurors.
+Updated to reflect amendments expanding protections for jurors, effective September 1, 2019.

 Virginia employers should include this model policy in their handbook to educate employees who qualify about the availability of leave for Virginia Civil Air Patrol training and missions and to demonstrate compliance with the law.